The Arizona Constitution Project

 The Arizona Constitution Project consists of three main components: the Arizona Pocket Constitution, the Living Repository of the Arizona Constitution and the digital Arizona Constitution.

-Living Repository of the Arizona Constitution
+Coming soon: Living Repository of the Arizona Constitution

 The Living Repository of the Arizona Constitution is an online resource for Arizona residents and constitutional scholars to study Arizona’s founding document.
 The repository will consist of a digital, searchable version of the Arizona Constitution, as well as detailed accounts of the story of the Arizona Constitution.